AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

       .. code:: Ada

          Swap (My_Record.F1, My_Record.F2); -- OK

 ----------------------------------------
 Parameter Aliasing Prevention In SPARK
 ----------------------------------------

 * Goal: changing the value of an object should not also alter the value of some other object
 * Multiple output parameters must not be aliased
-* Input and output parameters must not be aliased, unless the inputs are always passed by copy
+* Input and output parameters must not be aliased, if there is possible interference
 * Output parameters must never be aliased with global variables referenced by the subprogram
 * Input parameters must not be aliased with global variables written by the subprogram, unless they are always passed by copy (reading is OK)